Handbook of Service User Involvement in Nursing and Healthcare Research

 Published Online: 22 NOV 2011 09:14AM EST

 Online ISBN: 9781444347050

 About this Book

-This book fills an important niche in the market providing practical expert advice on service user (patients, carers and the public) involvement in nursing and healthcare research.
+This book fills an important niche in the market providing practical expert advice on the involvement of service users - patients, carers and the public - in nursing and healthcare research.
 An invaluable guide for anyone working or involved in nursing and healthcare research, this book provides a step-by-step guide to the principles and process of involvement, including understanding the rationale for involvement, designing involvement, working with service users, and evaluating what has been achieved.

 With illustrations, worked examples and tool sheets throughout, this evidence-based guide uses real life examples from recent research studies in health and social care research, thus relating theory to practice in a meaningful way.
 The Handbook of Service User Involvement in Nursing & Healthcare Research introduces a wide range of key issues, including: